DiamondLightSource/cothread/docs/user/catools.rst

         Returns a fresh value associated with the PV, blocks and waits if necessary.
-Values are consumed by calling this method or :meth:`reset`, values are generated by :func:`camonitor` callbacks, so to ensure the value is fresher than the point of call *reset* can be set to discard any pending value.
+Values are consumed by calling this method or :meth:`reset`, values are generated by :func:`~cothread.catools.camonitor` callbacks,
+        so to ensure the value is fresher than the point of call *reset* can be set to discard any pending value.
 A *timeout* can be specified to limit how long to wait for a new value, and a timeout exception may be raised.

     ..  method:: reset()